 Here you'll find a list of terms commonly used when referring to the SpotMe platform and its components.

-Abstracts - SpotMe module used to list all event abstracts in the app and link them to their author profile, location on a map, and session where they are presented.
+Abstracts - SpotMe module used to list all event abstracts in the app and link them to their author profile, location on a map, and the session where they took place.

 Accent color - Term used to designate the top bar color in the app, containing in particular the text for the screen title as well as the back button, and search icon.

 Activity challenge - SpotMe module used to create challenges and generate points that will incentivize actions within the app by event attendees and encourage competition.

 Advanced module - This is a module (see definition below) that is more specialized and that sometimes needs to be installed separately on a workspace from the SpotMe Marketplace.
 Advanced modules can often have an additional cost.

 Agenda - SpotMe module used to manage all sessions of an event.

 Artificial Intelligence (AI) - Refers to computer systems that simulate human intelligence.
 An example of using AI at in-person events is facial recognition software for check-in.
 A hybrid or virtual event example is data insights created during polls.

 API - Application programming interface - software intermediary that enables applications to exchange data and functionality easily and securely.